Kids QUAD Regulations

 Any rider who drives his quad into town, outside the convoy, will be penalized by the gendarmerie and the organization.
 It is strictly forbidden to use unapproved quads in the Pont-de-Vaux urban area and on public roads.

 All drivers must be present at the presentation on Thursday evening.
-They are dressed in racing gear and helmets.
-They take part in the presentation of the teams to the public on the podium in reverse number order from 5.30 pm to 10.00 pm.
-At the administrative checkpoint, the rider and his machine will be given an invitation stating the time of presentation.
+They are dressed in racing gear and helmets are mandatory.
+They take part in the presentation of the teams to the public on the podium from 3:30 to 4:30 pm.
+At the administrative check-in desk, the rider and his machine will be given an invitation stating the time of presentation on the podium.

 Exiting the presentation podium and setting up in the main street of the town center, followed by the parade of quads and the return in convoy to the runners’ park, must be done with the helmet properly worn and with only one person on the quad (the rider only).
 Participation in the parade after the public presentation and the return to the circuit must take place in the convoy set up by the organizers.